Sharing the extraordinary things God has done in our lives.

 Story by Randy Grathen

-In the small town of Camdenton MO where we lived, there is an intersection known as “The Square.”
+In the small town of Camdenton Missouri where we lived, there is an intersection known as “The Square.”
 The square is the junction of two county highways that run through the center of our town.

 Morning rush hour at The Square during the school year would rival any large city.
 Most everyone coming from the south, west or north turned east towards Osage Beach 20 miles away, or to the Camdenton school campus which is also just east of the square.
 The campus is comprised of 5 separate buildings, encompassing everything from K through 12, a Vocational-Tech training center and a Football Stadium.
 People avoided The Square like the plague unless they had no other choice.
 Traffic routinely backed up for a mile in every direction between light changes.
 When I was stationed in Sacramento CA our rush-hour traffic was never that bad.